Deep Learning for Two-Sided Matching: Preliminaries

 \end{definition}

-Whether looking at its most preferred firm, its two most preferred firms, or so forth, worker $w$ achieves a higher probability of matching on that firm or set of firms for its true report than for any mis-report, and whatever the reports of others.
+FOSD states that, whether looking at its most preferred firm, its two most preferred firms, or so forth, worker $w$ achieves a higher probability of matching on that set of firms for its true report than for any misreport.
+We make use of a quantification of the violation of this condition to provide a surrogate for the failure of SP during learning.

-\begin{theorem}[\cite{Erdil14}] A two-sided matching mechanism is ordinal SP if and only if it satisfies FOSD. \end{theorem}
+\begin{theorem}[\citep{Erdil14}] A two-sided matching mechanism is ordinal SP if and only if it satisfies FOSD. \end{theorem}

-\if 0 In the case of a randomized mechanism, it is convenient to let $\omega$ denote the random coin flips, internal to the mechanism.
-Given this, let $M(\succ; \omega)\in \mathcal{M}$ denote the realized matching for input profile $\succ$. \begin{definition}[stability] A {\em mechanism is stable} if, for all preference profiles $\succ\in P$, and all random draws $\omega$ of the mechanism, we have that matching $M(\succ;\omega)$ is stable. \end{definition} \fi